aimeeu/cheats/armory/docs.md

 All three sites have different headers, which are different from armory.io

+what's the current build and deploy process? how are api and cli ref docs generated?

 ### blog
 - blog site uses web (CDNs, fontawesome.com) to grab JS; same with stylesheets - users outside of US and Canada may experience delays or no access (China)
 - no menu of blogs, so have to click through pages to see what blogs have been published
 - no RSS Feed link

 ## Content: Content organization
-- docs is for both Armory Spinnaker and Armory Halyard - should have separate sections for each
+- docs is for both Armory Spinnaker and Armory Halyard - should have separate sections for each and new third product?

   - installation and configuration
   - troubleshooting